unnawut/awesome-laravel/README.md

 # Awesome Laravel
 A curated list of awesome Laravel packages, tools, articles, tutorials and other related resources.
+Inspired by [Frontend Dev Bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks).

 *Looking for other awesome lists for PHP, Frontend Development, etc?
 Check out [Awesome - A curated list of awesome lists](https://github.com/sindresorhus/awesome).*